 “If you or anyone in your family is a person with disabilities, and you require a specific accommodation in order to fully utilize our programs and services, please contact the housing authority.”

-A person with a disability may require special accommodations in order to have equal access to the Section 8 Housing Choice Voucher Program (HCVP) or to the Public Housing Program.
+A person with a disability may require special accommodations in order to have equal access to the Section 8 Housing Choice Voucher Program (HCVP).
 The types of reasonable accommodations HACA can provide include changes, exceptions, or adjustments to a rule, policy, practice, or service.
+Request Form.

 Types of Reasonable Accommodations

 When needed, HACA modifies normal procedures to accommodate the needs of a person with disabilities.
 Examples include:

 - Permitting applications and reexaminations to be completed by mail;